Top 10 Best Sitcoms of All Time

 A heartfelt gem resonating with the innocence of a bygone era: Sunday school, ice cream socials, front-porch swinging, chess-playing in the town square, first kisses stolen by the river or at the drive-in.
 Perhaps many clichés abound.
 However, given the time period, this served as the norm.
 How refreshing, given much of the violence and gore prevalent in today's TV.

-Further, a deep moral compass surrounds not only the premises/topics/issues covered weekly for 8 seasons, but it also connects this beyond-talented cast who possess an authentic bond.
+Further, a deep moral compass surrounds not only the premises, topics, and issues covered weekly for eight seasons, but it also connects this beyond-talented cast who possess an authentic bond.
 Andy's down-to-earth, homey charm stems from his steadfast ideology and philosophy of life, lending itself to his self-deprecating, pivotal performance.
 Don Knotts is hilarious, engaging, and lovable as the bumbling Barney Fife, and Ron Howard (who went on to become one of Hollywood's most noted directors) radiates tons of natural charm as Opie, Andy's doe-eyed son.

 An indelible classic forever etched in our hearts and minds!